aice-maria/EMPA-website/README.md

 # EMPA-website
-Website para la empresa de productos alimenticios de Villa Clara (EMPA).
+Website for the food products company of Villa Clara (EMPA).
+Implemented with Wordpress (CMS tool), using Elementor plugin (among others for Forms, etc) and CSS.